This project is for anyone.

 A dive qualification is not required for this project – snorkellers are welcome.
 For stays of 2 weeks or more we will provide you with your Open Water qualification.
 Advanced Diver Qualifications are included after a period of UW skill building typically during stays of 4 or more weeks.
 If you are already a qualified diver, there are opportunities for you to increase your skills with additional courses, and you will be able to help with the surveys of the deeper reefs as well as have more dive hours underwater carrying out conservation activities.

 Strong swimming abilities are preferred as you’ll be spending most of your day on the dive boat, snorkelling or diving underwater and a love of the outdoors is essential!
 If you have a passion for endangered species, diving and conservation this project is the one for you.

 TRACC is also offering short marine science courses for divers and an “A” level course in Marine science (Cambridge examinations Board) for volunteers or Gap year Students who want practical experience and a qualification to help with future university courses or their career.

 This project is also looking for volunteers with communication skills who are interested in the media (Photos or Video), graphics and writing to work on this and the dolphin & shark projects promoting the work being carried out to the local media and an international audience.

 Families and Groups

 Yes and Yes!
 Families have enjoyed camping and children are most welcome.
 We can cater for groups of adults or children, Diving or snorkelling groups both enjoy themselves and for our conservation activities the more manpower the better!
 Max group size is 20.
-For groups, we can teach diving during a short stay.
+For groups, we can teach diving during a 6 day stay.
+Our diving groups experience a wide range of dive sites and spend a lot of time in the water.
 Our turtle volunteers conduct a snorkel survey for turtles every day and the coral replanting activitiesare suitable for snorkellers: see the IBM blog